ChicagoCityscape/gis-data/README.md

 ### Metra

-This includes 249 entrances at 90 Metra stations in Chicago and within 1,200 feet of Chicago.
+This includes 249 entrances at 90 Metra stations in Chicago and within 1,200 feet of Chicago (among others, including stations in Blue Island).
 This also includes the upcoming Peterson and Auburn Gresham stations.
+The ````station_id```` field is derived from the Metra stations GIS dataset on the Chicago open data portal.
+There were several stations with ````0```` in this field; those have been changed to 5-digit arbitrary IDs starting with 99.

 #### Download
 GeoJSON: [View Metra station entrances](https://github.com/ChicagoCityscape/tod-data/blob/master/stations_metra/metra_entrances.json) or [download them](https://github.com/ChicagoCityscape/tod-data/raw/master/stations_metra/metra_entrances.json), or [as CSV](https://github.com/ChicagoCityscape/tod-data/blob/master/stations_metra/metra.csv).